Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We have worked to advance solutions to create safer communities and to hold police officers who violate the public trust accountable.

-While working in an unprecedented way to engage corporate America and to hold Fortune 500 companies accountable to the commitments that they made to racial equity and justice.
+As right-wing forces threatened the tools of economic opportunity, we worked to push back against the attacks on diversity, equity, and inclusion while working in an unprecedented way to engage corporate America and to hold Fortune 500 companies accountable to the commitments that they made to racial equity and justice.

-We have fought to protect our democracy and access to the ballot from far -right extremism.
+We have fought to protect our democracy and access to the ballot from far-right extremism.

-And providing greater economic opportunity through increased homeownership, supporting more entrepreneurs to start and grow their business, and to focus on raising the wages of Black Americans as we have done for all Americans.
+And I am proud to say that our caucus put forward an economic prosperity agenda aimed at closing America's racial wealth gap and providing greater economic opportunity through increased homeownership, supporting more entrepreneurs to start and grow their business, and to focus on raising the wages of Black Americans, as we have done for all Americans.

-Despite the outcome of the election, our work will continue and the Congressional Black Caucus, which is the conscience of the Congress, will forge ahead.
+Despite the outcome of the election, our work will continue, and the Congressional Black Caucus, which is the conscience of the Congress, will forge ahead.

 As we head into the 119th Congress and a new Trump administration with our largest membership in history, our objectives remain clear.

-We will stand firmly against any effort
+We will stand firmly against any effort to roll back our rights or to strip away our fundamental freedoms.

-This week, as we commemorated what would have been the 100th birthday of one of our founding members, Congresswoman Shirley Chisholm,
+This week, as we commemorated what would have been the 100th birthday of one of our founding members, Congresswoman Shirley Chisholm, I was reminded of the immense contribution that black women have always had on our caucus and in fact this House.

 I'm also proud to say that from one black woman in 1971 to today, more than half of the Congressional Black Caucus is comprised of black women.